 - Bunker Bay, in between the Bunker Bay Cafe access track and the national park boundary

-- Smiths Beach, north of the Dawson Drive beach access path
+- Yallingup Beach, north of the Dawson Drive beach access path

 If visiting the beaches during the spring time, in between September and early December, keep an eye out for whales in Geographe Bay.
 Whales returning south often enter the bay to rest and nurse their young.